toindu/akka-http-customer/README.md

 * Connection #0 to host localhost left intact {"id":"test","title":"MyTitle","text":"Another text"}
 ```
-Response if the question could not be updated:
+Response if the customer could not be updated:
 ```
 >
 * upload completely sent off: 23 out of 23 bytes